 The group “jam” songs are determined by our committee of instructors and are usually theme-based.
 (For example, both Doc Watson and Flatt & Scruggs songs were chosen the year that Doc and Earl passed away.
 In 2013 the kids paid tribute to Del McCoury.)
-Each young musician receives the song selections and keys in advance, to give them plenty of time to rehearse before the event.
+Each young musician receives the song selections and keys in advance, giving them plenty of time to rehearse before the event.

 They are also asked to select their featured songs in advance.
 Once instrumentation is determined, back-up musicians are recruited so that everyone has an equal opportunity to play with others.
-A private Facebook group page (Kids on Bluegrass) allows them to interact with each other throughout the year.
+A Facebook group page (IBMA Kids on Bluegrass) allows them to interact with each other throughout the year.
 On this page, they can network with the kids assigned to their songs.
 They also discuss anything from new songs that they’ve discovered to their grades on a history test.
 Instructors post positive messages throughout the year, encouraging their studies.

-This program expects courtesy toward others and professionalism on stage, and every year since 2003 the Kids on Bluegrass musicians have exceeded all expectations with their talent, professionalism and enthusiasm.
+This program expects courtesy toward others and professionalism on stage, and every year since 2003 the Kids on Bluegrass musicians have exceeded all expectations with their talent, professionalism, and enthusiasm.

-For questions, please email Deanie Richardson
+For questions, please email Deanie Richardson.